slint-ui/slint/logo/README.md

 ### Logo

- * Do not modify the logo by changing the colors, removing the box, or other alterations to the corporate identity.
+ * Do not modify the logo by changing the colors, removing the box or its gradient, changing of the aspect ration, or other alterations to the corporate identity.

  * The logo with the dark box is no longer recommended to use.
 Prefer always using the logo with the white box.